Kitsunechin/exercise-tracker-capstone-client/README.md

 * As a new user
 * I want to be able to create a new account
 * so that I can access the exercise tracker
+* As a new user
+* I want to be able to sign in into my account
+* so that I can start using my tracker

+#### Dashboard Page
 * As a new user and returning user
 * I would like to be able to log out of my account
 * so that I can stop using the app
-* As a new user
-* I want to be able to sign in into my account
-* so that I can start using my tracker

 #### Add Exercise Page
 * As a new and returning user